-- When the Bill was introduced into the House of Commons it contained the safeguard that the authority of the Secretary of State was required before an immigration officer or an enforcement officer could exercise powers in relation to maritime enforcement. - Authority could be given only if the Secretary of State considered that the 1982 United Nations Convention on the Law of the Sea (UNCLOS) permits the exercise of powers in relation to the ship in question (see Schedule 5, paragraph 2 of the Bill introduced to the House of Commons.
+- When the Act was introduced into the House of Commons it contained the safeguard that the authority of the Secretary of State was required before an immigration officer or an enforcement officer could exercise powers in relation to maritime enforcement. - Authority could be given only if the Secretary of State considered that the 1982 United Nations Convention on the Law of the Sea (UNCLOS) permits the exercise of powers in relation to the ship in question (see Schedule 5, paragraph 2 of the Act)

 - UNCLOS contains a large number of provisions, some of which are concerned with freedom of navigation and the limited circumstances in which it may be curtailed.
-It is also contains provision for the duty of rescue. - By an amendment laid at the Committee Stage of the Bill in the House of Commons, the Home Office removed a vital safeguard in the Bill that ensures compliance with the duty of rescue where people are in danger of harm or loss of life in such operations.
+It is also contains provision for the duty of rescue. - By an amendment laid at the Committee Stage of the Bill in the House of Commons, the Home Office removed a vital safeguard in the Act that ensures compliance with the duty of rescue where people are in danger of harm or loss of life in such operations.